cdoublev/css/doc/parse/value-data-structure.md

 A component value is the same object than the consumed token, except a function or simple block, whose `value` is a list of component values.
 A function also has a `name` and a simple block has an `associatedToken`, which are both `String`.

-A component value must expose its token type in order to be matched against a token type.
-Some production rules include token types:
+A component value must expose its token type in order to be matched against a token production.
+Some production rules include token productions:

   - `<function-token>`
     - `<general-enclosed>`